-Four of the industry's top marketing strategists share predictions in part one of a two-part series.
+Four of the industry's top marketing strategists share predictions for future healthcare marketing trends in part one of a two-part series.

 Preston Gee, VP of Strategic Marketing at CHRISTUS Health